FormidableLabs/builder/README.md

 ### Terminal Color

 Builder uses `exec` under the hood with piped `stdout` and `stderr`.
-Programs typically interpret the piped environment as "doesn't support color" and disable color.
-Consequently, you typically need to set a "**force color**" option on your executables in `scripts` commands if they exist.
+Programs typically interpret the piped environment as “doesn’t support color” and disable color.
+Consequently, you typically need to set a “**force color**” option on your executables in `scripts` commands if they exist.

 ### Why Exec?